dataprofessor/streamlit-for-datascience/content/Lesson-7.md

 ## Summary

 In this lesson, we had learned the basics of using Scikit-learn to build machine learning models.
-Particularly, we started with loading in a CSV data, preprocessed it as data subsets, built a machine learning model that is subsequently used to predict the y values for both the train and test subsets, and finally computing the model performance metrics.
+Particularly, we started with loading in a CSV data, preprocessed it as data subsets, built a machine learning model that is subsequently used to predict the y values for both the train and test subsets, computing the model performance metrics, figuring out the feature importance and finally visualizing the prediction results.